StefaniaFracasso/Epicode0123_unit1_w3g1/README.md

 # Epicode0123_unit1_w3g1
-Let's practice using functions in JavaScript
+<h2>Let's practice using functions in JavaScript</h2>
+<p>The purpose of this exercise is to become familiar with the implementation of algorithms and functions in Javascript.</p>